 Informal Networking Events

 To build a community of scholars and practitioners in women’s health and wellness, the Center plans to offer 1-2 informal networking events each semester to facilitate communication and shared interests.
 Look for networking events held in conjunction with a research or educational event (e.g. CWHW Speaker Series) or as a stand alone event.
+Specifically, in partnership with HealthyUNCG, be on the look out for monthly table talks revolved around women’s health and wellness-related topics.

-Women’s Community and Support Network – Coming Soon
+Women’s Community and Support

 The need for community and support for women faculty, staff and students is supported by both informal and informal survey data; and various department, school, and university initiatives or committees that are either addressing or have addressed in the past issues of work life balance and gender and race inequities that impact workplace satisfaction, productivity, and progress to promotion and tenure, and typically affect women more than men.

 CWHW plans to offer both formal and informal networking events to enable women faculty, staff and students to gather periodically to build a sense of community, network and learn from one another, and to support and encourage them both personally and professionally.
+Please check our events page regularly for upcoming networking opportunities.

 Training and mentoring the next generation of scientists, educators and practitioners in women’s health and wellness is one of our Core Values.
 Our desire is to engage and support women junior faculty from diverse backgrounds, including those who are historically under-represented (Strategic Initiative 4.3).
 Some of the action steps underway or that we plan to take in the next 1-2 years include: